Shihab-Humayun/School_District_Analysis/README.md

 *   Scores by school spending

+The scores by school spending did not change at all.
+The values before and after entering the 9th grade math and reading scores to NaN is the same.

 *   Scores by school size

+The scores by school size did not change.
+The values before and after entering the 9th grade math and reading scores to NaN did not change.

 *   Scores by school type

+The scores by school type did not change at all.
+The values before and after entering the 9th grade math and reading scores to NaN didn't change.

 ## Summary
 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.